HarmoWatch/ngx-redux-core/README.md

 }

 @Injectable()
-@ReduxState({name: 'my-module'}) // Make sure you choose a application-wide unique name export class YourModuleStateProvider extends ReduxStateProvider<YourModuleState> {
+@ReduxState({name: 'your-module'}) // Make sure you choose a application-wide unique name export class YourModuleStateProvider extends ReduxStateProvider<YourModuleState> {

   getInitialState(): Promise<YourModuleState> { // You can return Observable<YourModuleState> or YourModuleState as well